JTaisey389/reading-notes301.md/Read03_Flexbox_And_Templating.md

 var nameObject = {"name": "Sherlynn"}
 res.render('hello', nameObject)

-This is a simple example, but it should help you to understand the vasic concept behind templating.
+This is a simple example, but it should help you to understand the basic concept behind templating.
 ### Table of Contents

 ### Link to Code 102